MERN-Tanu/Advance-JavaScript/Frontend-by-Sanket/Javascript/Promises/Readme.md

 })

 1. At the time, when the constructor generates a new promises object, it also generates a pair of function, called as resolve & reject.
 2. Generally, the executor callback, wraps some async/sync operation.
 3. The executor is called sync.

+Consuming a Promise :
+let p =fetch("");

+- attach the functionality that we need to execute once the promise is fulfilled or rejected.

 ```